Spain Digital Nomad Visa Guide (2024)

 Without further ado, let’s see what we can expect from the above-mentioned festivals.

-Festival #1 to visit: San Fermin
+Festival #1: San Fermin

 The opening ceremony is marked by spectacular fireworks and street wine/flour/water fights, while the festival days consist of: